mysociety/mapit.poplus.org/docs/self-hosted/install/index.md

         cp conf/general.yml-example conf/general.yml
 Now edit `conf/general.yml` to point to your local postgresql database, and edit the other settings as per the documentation given in that file.
-If you don't know what `SRID` to use, delete that line or set it to `4326`. `COUNTRY` is optional and can be used for e.g. differing sorts of postcode (zipcode) validation &ndash; if you look at the country files in `mapit/countries/` you can see how to add specialised country-specific functions to validate postcodes etc.
+If you don't know what `AREA_SRID` to use, delete that line or set it to `4326`.
+`COUNTRY` is optional and can be used for e.g. differing sorts of postcode (zipcode) validation &ndash; if you look at the country files in `mapit/countries/` you can see how to add specialised country-specific functions to validate postcodes etc.

   If you're going to be importing big datasets, make sure that `DEBUG` is `False`; otherwise, you'll run out of memory as it tries to remember all the